-- Stick with your loved one through the full medical evaluation.
+- Stay with the person through the full medical evaluation.
 Sudden memory loss may indicate a serious health problem.
-Take an active role in soaking up all the information the doctor provides and making decisions about next steps.
+Take an active role in noting all the information the doctor provides and in helping to make decisions about next steps.

-- Note any physically or emotionally stressful events leading up to the memory loss.
-Important details include conflict or anxiety at work or at home, strenuous physical activity, sudden immersion in hot or cold water — anything that may have caused your loved one alarm or strain.
+- Share with medical staff physically or emotionally stressful events that preceded the memory loss.
+Important details include conflict or anxiety at work or at home, strenuous physical activity, sudden immersion in hot or cold water — anything that may have caused the person alarm or strain.

 - Note any accompanying signs or symptoms, such as numbness, weakness or trembling.

-- Write down key medical information, including any other conditions with which your loved one has been diagnosed.
-Also write down all medications he or she is taking.
+- Relay key medical information, including any other conditions with which the person has been diagnosed.
+Also include all medications he or she is taking.

 - Write down questions to ask the doctor.

-Prepare a list of questions to ask the doctor on your loved one's behalf.
+Prepare a list of questions to ask the doctor on the person's behalf.
 Although people experiencing transient global amnesia can think and speak, it's likely that they will be feeling severe distress.
 For transient global amnesia, some basic questions include:

-- What is most likely causing my loved one's symptoms?
+- What is most likely causing the symptoms?

 - What are the other possible causes for these symptoms?